mikeyweigand/Pertussis_n257/README.md

 ## This is a set of basic scripts for analyzing genomic data, particularly rearrangements.
 Scripts do not include novel algorthms or applications, but are developed to mediate analysis workflows using other freely-available software as described.

-Scripts are mostly written in Perl, though probably not that well.
+Everything is written in Perl, though probably not that well.
 All Scripts include brief documentation, accessible by passing no parameters.

 ### Included Analysis Workflows: